 Over the past 10 years, China has loaned billions of dollars to poor countries as part of its Belt and Road Initiative (BRI).
-As the COVID-19 outbreak has shut down economies, these nations are finding it increasingly difficult to repay the loans.
+As the COVID-19 outbreak has shut down economies, these nations are finding it increasingly difficult to repay their loans.

-Caught in debt
+Caught in debt from Chinese loans

 Chinese loans granted to developing countries tend to be different from those given by the World Bank and other institutions.
 Such loans not only have a short maturity period, but they also come with high interest rates.
-Plus, most of the Chinese loans require the debtors to provide some of their national assets, like ports, mines, and so on, as collateral.
+Plus, most Chinese loans require the debtors to provide some of their national assets, like ports, mines, and so on, as collateral.

 Subscribe to our Newsletter!